gabbo89/EEA2024-2025/docs/3a5_meta-analysis_arabidopsis.md

 ![alt text](image-10.png)

-# 2. Covert filtered Bismark output to BED Format
+# 2. Convert filtered Bismark output to BED Format

 Since the meta-analysis can be performed using [`bedtools`](https://bedtools.readthedocs.io/en/latest/), the methylation files need to be converted into BED format.